DanTappan/VISCA-Game-Controller/README.md

 </tr>
 </table>

-The Program supports the following functions using a Flight Simulator Joystick, such as as the [Logitech Extreme 3D Pro](https://www.logitechg.com/en-us/products/space/extreme-3d-pro-joystick.963290-0403.html)
+The Program supports the following functions using a Flight Simulator Joystick, such as the [Logitech Extreme 3D Pro](https://www.logitechg.com/en-us/products/space/extreme-3d-pro-joystick.963290-0403.html)

 ![Logitech Joystick](LogitechJoystick.png)